yann-Choho/Colorizing-puzzle-app-improved/README.md

 ## Using machine learning to colorize images

 After scrapping some images on the internet, we used them to train a convolutionnal neural network designed to colorize images.
-Here is an exemple of a grayscale image colorized thanks to the model.
+Here is an example of a grayscale image colorized thanks to the model.

 <p align="center">
   <img src="images_folder/image%20bank/keep/_1.jpg" alt="Grayscale" width = "400">